Family and Consumer Sciences

 Strengthening Families, Farms, Communities, and the Economy

-NIFA’S FAMILY & CONSUMER SCIENCES (FCS) SCIENCE EMPHASIS AREA addresses 21st century economic and health challenges.
-NIFA offers a range of research, education, and extension programs to help families and communities make healthy choices and better financial decisions, and reach their full potential.
+NIFA’S Family & Consumer Sciences (FCS) Science Emphasis Area addresses 21st century human, economic, and health challenges.
+NIFA offers a range of research, education, and extension programs to help rural families and communities make healthy choices and better financial decisions to reach their full potential.